 - 1. Ensure that no liquid creates a short circuit between you and the ac power adapter (if in use). - 2.
 Carefully unplug the ac power adapter immediately. - 3.
-Turn off the computer immediately.
-If the computer does not turn off, remove the removable battery.
+Turn off the computer immediately and remove the removable battery.
 The more quickly you stop the current from passing through the computer the more likely you will reduce damage from short circuits.